FerretDB/FerretDB/website/blog/2023-08-08-deploy-run-ferretdb-leafcloud.md

 ```

 A file named 'config' will be downloaded to your home directory.
+`kubectl` uses the config file to determine which configuration file to read so as to connect to the Kubernetes cluster.
+Besides, all subsequent `kubectl` commands in a terminal session will use this configuration until it is unset or changed.

 ```sh
 export KUBECONFIG=/home/<username>/config
 ```

-Your cluster should now be reachable using Kubectl.
+Your cluster should now be reachable using `kubectl`.

 Enter the command to confirm:

 ```sh